danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

             return df_tmp  # Return the modified DataFrame

-If we want to see how the returns are distributed for a particular Ticke, we can plot it as a **Histogram** using the matplotlib package.
-This function called *plot_return_histogram* will plot a histogram and calculate the number of bins based on the Freedman-Diaconis rule that uses quartile range.
+If we want to see how the returns are distributed for a particular Ticker, we can plot it as a **Histogram** using the **matplotlib** package.
+This function called *plot_return_histogram* will plot a Histogram and calculate the number of bins based on the **Freedman-Diaconis rule** that uses quartile range.
 For more information on this rule. refer to this link: [Freedman–Diaconis rule](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule).
-We can also compare how the returns measure up against all the returns that are normalized and plotted as a line representing a Normal Distribution.
-The scipy package would need to be imported.
-Another line can be drawn that can smooth the Ticker return bins using the Gaussion KDE (Kernel Density Estimation) function from the scipy package.
+We can also compare how the returns measure up against all the returns that are normalized and plotted as a line representing a **Normal Distribution**.
+The **scipy** package would need to be imported.
+Another line can be drawn that can smooth the Ticker return bins using the **Gaussion KDE (Kernel Density Estimation) function** from the scipy package.
 For more informtion on this, refer to this link: [Kernel density estimation](https://en.wikipedia.org/wiki/Kernel_density_estimation).
 The *plot_return_histogram* function takes the return dataframe, return type and security class type value as input parameters.

     from scipy.stats import norm, gaussian_kde